pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

  * a network request that returns a response
  * a location request that returns coordinates
  * a permission popup the user might accept (or ignore)
- * any computation that might take while to arrive at result
+ * any computation that might take awhile to arrive at a result

 ## Constructing and Consuming Promises